Charlotte Wrongful Death Lawyer

 A wrongful death suit is a civil matter, not a criminal one.
 No one will go to jail over a wrongful death suit; instead, they may be ordered to pay the plaintiff compensation.
 In a criminal case, the defendant must be proven guilty beyond a reasonable doubt of committing a crime.

-In a civil case, the defendant must only be proven liable for the wrongful death via evidence gathered by the plaintiff and their legal team.
+In a civil case in Charlotte, the defendant must only be proven liable for the wrongful death via evidence gathered by the plaintiff and their legal team.

 North Carolina law does specify the possibility that a defendant could be battling civil charges and criminal charges for the same act of wrongful death at the same time.